 Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win. -- Sun Tzu

-Greg also has extensive experience with licensing intellectual property, including successfully negotiating numerous license agreements, and advising clients regarding their IP litigation and acquisition strategy.
+Greg also has extensive experience with licensing intellectual property, including successfully negotiating hundreds of license agreements, and advising clients regarding their IP litigation and acquisition strategy.

 Greg has been consistently recognized as an authority in IP law.